St. Julie Billiart founded the Sisters of Notre Dame de Namur

 Sisters of Notre Dame de Namur are recognized as outstanding educators and, over the years, thousands of Sisters have taught children and adults on five continents.
 Although many Sisters continue to staff schools, others have chosen to work with the homeless, AIDS patients, the elderly poor and countless others in need of help.
 All of this activity has one aim: to proclaim in our time, as St. Julie did in hers, that God is good!

-The Sisters came to Lawrence, MA in 1859 to work with the children of the mill workers and they have remained serving the newest immigrants through education and parish work, as well as working with citizenship and English as a Second Language.
+The Sisters went to Lawrence, MA in 1859, where NDCR was later established, to work with the children of the mill workers and they have remained serving the newest immigrants through education and parish work, as well as working with citizenship and English as a Second Language.
 In addition to working with NDCR, Sisters also staff the Notre Dame Education Center in Lawrence

 The Hallmarks of a Notre Dame de Namur Learning Community: